worthmine/Text-vCard-Precisely/README.md

     ]
 ```

-or accept the string as email like bellow
+or accept the string as URL like bellow

 ```
     'https://github.com/worthmine'